Kaimātai Mate Tangata

 - Labtests NZ

-- The Medical Schools at the Universities of Auckland and Otago for teaching and research purposes.
+- the medical schools at the Universities of Auckland and Otago doing teaching or research.

-- Association of Salaried Medical Specialists, ‘Staffing Shortages Push National Forensic Pathology Service to the Brink', 5 August 2016, (www.asms.org.nz).
+- Association of Salaried Medical Specialists, 'New Zealand’s National Forensic Pathology Service', 2 January 2018.

 Progression and specialisations